The Paul Butterfield Blues Band: East West (1966)

 In The Present

-During some of those nights I spent in the hospital two years back, I started the thought processes that would eventually bring this blog to life.
-Through the persona of The Blues Blogger I utilized the healing power of music and re-discovered my love for writing as a result.
-When I think back and reflect on all the tunes that took place back then, it’s no wonder I developed an innate passion for music… The Paul Butterfield Blues Band’s East West stands out as a timeless and remarkably influential electric blues LP that even after 43 years many of us continue to remember and will never forget…
+During some of those nights back in the hospital in October 2007, I started the thought processes that would eventually bring this blog to life.
+Through the persona of The Blues Blogger I utilized the healing power of music and re-discovered my love for writing.
+When I think back and reflect on all the tunes that took place back then, it’s no wonder I developed an innate passion for music.

 Be Well,